ligolang/ligo/gitlab-pages/docs/syntax/contracts/entrypoints.md

 :::note

-The entrypoint name in the `dry-run` command always starts with a capital letter, even if the entrypoint name in the source code starts with a lowercase letter.
+The entrypoint name in the `dry-run` command always starts with a capital letter, even if the entrypoint name in the source code starts with a lower case letter.

 :::